Overview

 - A drop-down menu is provided to facilitate adjusting the log limit.

-- The allowable log limits range from 0.1 MB to 10 MB, with an additional option for 'No Limit'.
+- The allowable log limits range from 0.1 MB to 10 MB, with an additional 'No Limit' option.

 - Select the required option from the drop-down.